 4. At the viva the Assessors should sign the Early Stage Assessment Form and submit it to the PTC with a copy of the report immediately afterward (ideally within 9 months of registration).
-The Mutual Expectations Document is given to all students during their induction and is also available via the IC website - https://www.imperial.ac.uk/media/imperial-college/study/graduate-school/public/Mutual-Expectations-PGR.-01.07.20.pdf
+The Mutual Expectations Document is given to all students after their induction via email.